 - Appropriate performance and interpretation of quality radiologic and medical imaging examinations

-Your Radiologist Plays a Key Role in Your Health By:
+Your Radiologist Plays a Key Role in Your Healthcare By:

-- Acting as an expert consultant to your referring physician (the doctor who sent you to the radiology department or clinic for testing) by aiding him or her in choosing the proper examination, interpreting the resulting medical images, and in using test results in your care.
+- Acting as an expert consultant to your referring physician (the doctor who sent you to the radiology department or clinic for testing) by aiding him or her in choosing the proper examination, interpreting the resulting medical images, and using test results to direct your care.

-- Treating diseases by means of radiation (radiation oncology) or minimally invasive, image-guided surgery (interventional radiology).
+- Treating diseases by means of radiation (radiation oncology) or minimally invasive, image-guided therapeutic intervention (interventional radiology).

 - Correlating medical image findings with other examinations and tests.

-- Directing radiology technologists (personnel who operate the equipment) in the proper performance of quality exams.
+- Directing radiologic technologists (personnel who operate the equipment) in the proper performance of quality exams.

 Your Radiologist Has the Right Training, Knowledge, and Experience